 Map of the area.
 Existing trails in green.
 Proposed trail in red.

 However, there is a crucial gap in the network.
 Between the south end of the Trolley Trail in Hyattsville and the Northwest Branch Trail a half mile away, no safe connection exists.
 Rhode Island Avenue, with its wide lanes and fast-moving car, bus, and truck traffic, is no alternative to a safe, low-stress trail between the Trolley Trail and the Northwest Branch.

 There’s even a plan.
 The Maryland-National Capital Parks Planning Commission has a design for just such a connection that would bridge this gap.
 Right now, it’s just that—a plan on paper, waiting in a desk drawer for someone to take it out and make it real.
 A united community demanding action can make this happen.

 There is clearly a need for this connection.
 We can work together to build it.

 All of These People Want a Gap-free Trolley Trail in Hyattsville (August 5, 2016)

-Want to help make this happen?
+As An Individual: Sign the petition to ask your elected officials to make finishing the Trolley Trail a priority.
+Want to directly help make it happen?
 The Prince George’s Acton Committee meets the second Tuesday of the month at the Hyattsville Municipal Building (4310 Gallatin St. Hyattsville) at 7:30 pm.
 Click here for more information and to join the email list.